 It is important that the appraisal scheme focuses upon some clear objectives so that the effort it demands from both appraisers and appraisees can be directed towards specific outcomes.
-The benefits of appraisal in terms of improved communication and enhanced performance, both for the individuals involved and for us, will be achieved only by the continuous commitment of all those involved.
+The benefits of appraisal in terms of improved communication and enhanced performance for all, will be achieved via the continuous commitment of all those involved.